-Applicants for the M.A. program should have an honours B.A. degree in philosophy or the equivalent, with a least high second class standing (B+ average) in philosophy courses.
+The minimum requirement for admission to the master’s program is a B.A.
+Honours degree (or the equivalent) in Philosophy, with at least B+ standing (or the equivalent).
 Students who lack this background may be admitted to a Qualifying Year in order to make up deficiencies.

 Students who have not successfully completed an introductory logic course in philosophy (equivalent to Carleton’s PHIL 2001) at the time of their application will be required to complete PHIL 2001 (or an equivalent) successfully prior to registration or as part of their first year of study.
 If required, completion of a logic course is extra to the degree requirements.